rickballard/CoCivium/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/lexicon/Civium_Lexicon.md

 ## 🪞 Mirror Terms

-Some CoCivium terms are designed to reflect, invert, or counterpoint others.
+Some CoCivium™ terms are designed to reflect, invert, or counterpoint others.
 These are marked with `↻` and should be read in contrast with their twin terms.

 **Example:**